Satisfactory Academic Progress (SAP) Policy and Time Limitations

 - The student will be responsible for any portion of institutional charges outstanding after financial aid funds are returned and will be billed accordingly.

-- E-mail notification will be sent to the student’s campus e-mail to notify them of the calculation.
+- An E-mail notification will be sent to the student’s campus e-mail to notify them of the calculation.
 Students must check their StormTrac account for the exact amount of the return owed to Davidson-Davie if applicable.

 - If the student fails to repay their portion of the refund to the College, within 45 days the debt will be reported to the U.S. Department of Education as an overpayment and federal aid eligibility will be lost until satisfactory arrangements are made to pay the debt.